Kintsugi: You break something, you mend it, you embrace it. But what exactly do you cherish? The breaking, the broken, or the mending?

-For this once, hold on to them for a little longer than a little while, until they stop hiding behind the clouds and running toward the lights, until they realize that the stars they seek, twinkle in their own eyes and until they begin to see that they are beautiful not in the way they are, but in the way everyone needs to be.
-And
+For this once, hold on to them for a little longer than a little while, until they stop hiding behind the clouds and running toward the lights, until they realize that the stars they seek, twinkle in their own eyes and until they begin to see that they are beautiful not the way they are, but in a way everyone needs to be.

 Hope you’re having a great time.

 I wanted to write both as and to the vase.
 To some extent, I think I succeeded in putting things into perspective.
-Yet I’ll be much happier if you point out anything you thought is unnecessary or needs some edit.
-Thanks.
+Thanks for reading.
+Grateful to have you here!